 Everyone deserves a decent place to live.

-Owner-occupied homes, including mobile homes with foundations aged 20 years or less, may be eligible.
+Owner-occupied homes, including manufactured homes with foundations aged 20 years or less, may be eligible.

 • Owner(s) must have clear title to property.